jonathancraddock/bolt-config/README.md

 sudo apache2ctl configtest
 ```

-(There's warning that the "bolt" sub-folder does not exist yet.)
+(There's warning that the "bolt" sub-folder does not exist yet, but that will be fixed below.)

 ## Install Bolt